Enabling you to identify and mitigate the intrinsic risk in your operations, supply chains and business processes.

 Evaluating how your products and services meet and exceed quality, safety, sustainability and performance standards.

 Validating the specifications, value and safety of your raw materials, products and assets.

-Learn how the lithium ion batteries work and about their failure merchanisms
+Learn how lithium-ion batteries work and about their failure mechanisms.

 Recently, Intertek conducted an analysis of how a prolonged increase in energy output affected overall performance and prompted premature accelerated aging of the battery asset.
 Intertek’s complimentary webinar will provide power producers insight into the life of the lithium-ion batteries, and its availability.

 Safety concerns related to thermal runaway continue to be the biggest drawback to using lithium-ion chemistries.
 Assuring safety and life continue to be the leading challenges facing lithium-ion batteries.
 Batteries are an investment that needs to be carefully evaluated prior to implementation.
 Gather your questions and join Intertek’s webinar.

 Batteries are an attractive utility storage technology because of their flexibility in generation and distribution applications.
 But were not economically competitive with traditional storage technologies until recently.
 The prevalence of lithium-ion batteries stems from its advantages of being light weight, achieving high efficiencies, and having high energy and power densities.
 However, safety concerns related to thermal runaway continue to be the biggest drawback to using lithium ion chemistries.